1. What type of academic calendar does Baylor use?

 Baylor University operates on a two-semester academic year, plus two six-week summer sessions.
 View our academic calendar to find out specific dates, like when classes start or when finals are held.

 2. What is your academic advising program like?

-Baylor's Academic Advisement Office offers services designed to help your student fulfill his/her academic goals and potential.
+Baylor's University Advisement Office offers services designed to help your student fulfill his/her academic goals and potential.
 In addition to selecting classes, professional advisors will assist your student with reviewing degree audits, finding a major, developing academic plans and clarifying personal goals.
 During freshman Orientation or Transfer Registration Day, your student will have his/her first meeting with an academic advisor and register for classes.
-You can learn more about Baylor's academic advisement program by going to the Academic Advisement website.
+You can learn more about Baylor's University advisement program by going to the University Advisement website.

-3. Does Baylor offer a dual admission medical program?
+3. Does Baylor offer any dual admissions programs?

 Baylor offers a medical program where select students can earn dual admission to the Baylor College of Medicine in Houston.
 Learn more about the Baylor2 Medical Track Program.

 We also work with Baylor Law School to offer a dual admission law program to select students.
 Learn more about the Baylor2 Law School Program.